ChristopherLMiller/PingListMOTD/README.md

 <p align="center">Discord - Plugin Help: https://discord.gg/AVVhUXU</p>

 ### About PingListMOTD
-PingListMOTD is an easy to use plugin for managaing what is shown in multiplayer server listing.
+PingListMOTD is an easy to use plugin for managing what is shown in multiplayer server listing.
 One command to set any message you want including the ability to have multi-line messages.
 Colors are also supported.

 ### Features
 multi-line messages using the '^' (caret) to mark new line